Chris Beech (footballer, born 1974): Carlisle United

-Chris Beech was appointed Carlisle United Manager on 26 November 2019, with the team 5 points off the bottom of League 2 and 21st in the league table.
+Chris Beech was appointed Carlisle United Manager on 26 November 2019, with the team five points above the bottom of League Two and 21st in the league table.

-Beech immediately improved performances and results, securing an FA Cup run, and taking Championship side Cardiff to a replay.
-Beech averaged 1.6 points per game ratio with Carlisle and managed to operate shrewdly in the January transfer window, recruiting Elliot Watt from Wolves, Nick Anderton and Callum Guy from Blackpool; Omari Patrick from Bradford; and Joshua Kayode from Rotherham.
-His first season at Carlisle was cut short with Carlisle United in 18th place in the League 2 table after the 2019–2020 season was suspended and then immediately ended due to the COVID Pandemic in 2020.The final league table was defined on a points-per-game basis.
+Beech immediately improved performances and results, securing an FA Cup run, and taking Championship side Cardiff City to a replay.
+In the January transfer window, Carlisle recruited Elliot Watt, Nick Anderton, Callum Guy and Joshua Kayode.
+His first season at Carlisle was cut short with Carlisle United in 18th place in the League Two table after the 2019–20 season was suspended and then immediately ended due to the COVID-19 pandemic.The final league table was defined on a points-per-game basis.

-Football initially resumed for the 2020-2021 season, and Beech was forced to recruit a new-look squad.
-Following a slow start to the season, Beech's side hit form and consecutive league wins carried them to the top of League 2 by January 2021, Beech's Carlisle side was playing fast attacking counter-pressing football, breaking in-game statistics and gaining the side huge plaudits within the national media.
+Football resumed for the 2020–21 season, and Beech was forced to recruit a new-look squad.
+Following a slow start to the season, Beech's side hit form and consecutive league wins carried them to the top of League Two by January 2021.
+Beech's Carlisle side was playing fast attacking counter-pressing football, breaking in-game statistics and gaining the side huge plaudits within the national media.

-Beech himself was fast gathering a reputation as a coach of substance and was linked with a number of jobs further up the footballing pyramid.
-To thwart this interest Carlisle rewarded Beech and his assistant Gavin Skelton with new 2-year contracts, announced on the club's social media on Christmas Day 2020.
+Beech himself was fast gathering a strong reputation and was linked with a number of jobs further up the footballing pyramid.
+Carlisle rewarded Beech and his assistant Gavin Skelton with new two-year contracts, announced on the club's social media on 25 December 2020.